-- C) If stock is neither overfished nor overfishing - F=Fcurrent, F=Fmsy, F=Ftarget - D) If data-limitations preclude classic projections (i.e. A, B, C above), explore alternate models to provide management advice. - 10.
-Provide recommendations for future research and data collection. - Be as specific as practicable in describing sampling design and sampling intensity. - Emphasize items which will improve future assessment capabilities and reliability. - Consider data, monitoring, and assessment needs. - 11.
+- D) If data-limitations preclude classic projections (i.e. A, B, or C above), explore alternate models to provide management advice - E) Provide equilibrium yields at F{OY} - 10.
+Provide recommendations for future research and data collection. - Be as specific as practicable in describing sampling design and sampling intensity - Emphasize items which will improve future assessment capabilities and reliability - Consider data, monitoring, and assessment needs - 11.
 Complete the Assessment Workshop Report in accordance with project schedule deadlines (Section III of the SEDAR Stock Assessment Report).